 - Location of CAD including left main or bifurcated disease

-- Chronic total occlusion (CTO) of the coronary arteries
+- Coronary artery chronic total occlusion (CTO)

 - Previous open heart surgery